Current Projects

 More than a fifth of adults in the United States have attended college but don’t have degrees.
 Workers who have completed their degrees have better employment prospects, job stability, and earning power.

-This study evaluates the outcomes of the Adult College Completion program, which promotes college completion for clients in workforce centers and assesses the impact of a degree on their employment goals.
+This study evaluated the outcomes of the Adult College Completion program, which promotes college completion for clients in workforce centers and assesses the impact of a degree on their employment goals.

 Co-location of American Job Centers on Community College Campuses in North Carolina